joakin/joakin.github.com/_posts/2011-12-07-from-posterous-to-wordpress.md

 For installing and configuring the lamp, wordpress and the domain records, I followed the [documentation from the linode library][linodedocs].
 It is pretty good.

-That’s it for now, it has been quite easy until the moment to get going.
+That's it for now, it has been quite easy until the moment to get going.

 [wordpress.com]: http://wordpress.com/
 [wpsp]: http://wordpress.org/extend/plugins/wp-super-cache/